PrefectHQ/prefect/docs/concepts/tasks.md

 ## Tags

-Sometimes, it is useful to group tasks in ways other than by name or flow context.
+Sometimes, it is useful to group tasks in ways other than by name or flow.
 Prefect provides tags for this purpose.

 Tags may be specified as an optional keyword argument on the task decorator.